IDCI-Consulting/HelloWorldBundle/templates/contents/cv/gabriel_bondaz_en.md

 ### PERSONNALS EXPERIENCES

-* _2004 – 2005_ Elected studient at the board of directors of Lyon 1 University and president of the association Student Club.
+* _2004 – 2005_ Elected studient at the board of directors of Lyon 1 University and president of the association Student Club
 * _Juillet 2004 et 2005_ Volunteer during the Solidays festival in Paris, to the association AIDS
 * _2003_ Fist-aid certificate (AFPS)